jamesotto852/ggdensity/README.md

 the density formula to obtain a function to plug into `geom_hdr_fun()`.

-Here’s an example of how you can do that that assuming that the underlying data are independent exponentially distributions with unknown rates.
+Here’s an example of how you can do that that assuming that the underlying data are independent and exponentially distributed with unknown rates.

 ``` r
 set.seed(123)